This is the twenty-sixth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “You’ve got to make yourself more relatable,” she drilled into me as the sun’s golden rays started filtering through the early-morning fog.
 “The people you’re writing to — your fans — are just normal kids living normal lives, not ambitious fanatics from well-to-do families like you and Oliver.
 People hate the rich in long-form prose, and they especially hate people who are kind of rich but still aspire to have more.
 Make yourself the plucky underdog, and you’ll be set.”

 “Noted.”
-I eyed the new pot of orchids sitting on my fireplace mantle — white this time — and my new pair of Manson Gabriel flats, bought fresh after I’d fucked up the last ones running through the train station.
+I eyed the new pot of orchids sitting on my fireplace mantle — white this time — and my new pair of Manson Gabriel heels, bought fresh after I’d fucked up the last ones running through the train station.
 “No rich-girl antics for the book.”

 “Not unless those antics make you more sympathetic.
 Use the fact that you’re a female founder to your advantage.
 Approach everything that could make you seem horrible from a feminist point of view.
 You want to be rich and famous and fuck pretty girls at star-studded events because cis men get to do that, and everyone should have the right to be as horrible as cis men.”